 Review your lecture notes with a highlighter—what are the most important themes?

-Use the study questions (in the course syllabus) for each assigned reading
+Use the study questions (in the course syllabus) to GUIDE you for each assigned reading

 Read with a pen in your hand: be an active reader